sorae42/zalo-mac/README.md

 ## What changed?
 - [ ] Titlebar is completely removed.
-- [ ] ^ This will push the top of the sidebar to the top so we would add a divide with a height of 20px.
-- [ ] Add like, 4px to the sidebar so it aligns up with the traffic light buttons.
+- [ ] Add like, 4px to the sidebar width so it aligns up with the traffic light buttons. (don't ask me why this is a problem for me)
 - [ ] Make most of the top elements draggable.

 ## Screenshot